wp-plugins/ecampaign/readme.txt

 == Changelog ==

 = 0.83 =
+* Site visitors can be be automatically registered as wordpress users.
+* Custom text and checkbox fields supported
 * Widget will now display all campaign actions if post id not specified.
+* Improved ecampaign log view, all field search added.
 * public and admin js and css separated.

 = 0.82 =